 Professional: This is so fucking tricky and complicated to think about.
 I go back and forth all the time about what I want to accomplish professionally, and where I see myself in 5-10-15 years.
-Currently, I work in higher education and absolutely love what I do.
-Working with college students and being surrounded by extremely intelligent and academically motivated people is very fulfilling.
-However, federal and state funding for education is a serious issue in this country and because of that I get scared about my professional landscape in this field.
-Ideally, I would love to work my way up to a Dean or Assistant Dean of Students, or find myself working more in university development and/or business affairs.
-However, there is always a part of me that wants to fall into my dad’s footsteps and work with him in the franchise world.
+Currently, I work as a Marketing Strategist at AssuredPartners learning and navigating the basics of employee benefits.
+I’ve been with AP for a year and a half and thoroughly enjoy the work and my team.
+I intend on pursing opportunities within the company and making a career for myself at AP.
+However, I also intend on keeping my options open.
+I never thought I would say this, but I’m truly enjoying the insurance world.
+I have so much more to learn and experience, so I’m just taking advantage of opportunities to grow, learn, and become more well-rounded in this industry.
+Outside of my current role… There is always a part of me that wants to fall into my dad’s footsteps and work with him in the franchise world.
 My dad has worked tirelessly building what is now Lancaster Wings, Inc., and nothing would make me happier than to work beside him and help him take the family business to the next level.
 Not to mention, my dad could use a fucking break.
 I also have thoughts about starting my own business, but again that’s complicated so I won’t get into it.
 Either way, I have passion, I have drive, I have ideas, and I have confidence.
 I just need to keep my options open, never turn a blind eye to opportunity, and have the courage to grow and takes risks.

 Personal: This a rather loaded category.
 There are a shit ton of things I want to accomplish personally.
 I don’t have the body of a runner nor do I believe God intended for me to be a runner, but I get the best mental clarity and drive after a good run (slow or fast).
-I have participated in two half marathons.
-The first half marathon I walked and jogged, and my second half marathon I jogged the entire thing.
-My second half marathon was a pretty emotional one.
-Anyways, my goal is to keep jogging in road races- 5Ks, 10Ks, half marathons, and eventually one day I will accomplish a full marathon.
+I enjoy the challenge of running and I appreciate (and value) the confidence and strength I feel after a good run.
+I have ran several half marathons and various other road races, and eventually one day I will accomplish a full marathon.
 Mostly, I just want to walk, jog, and run for as long as God allows me because of every step accomplished is a privilege we take for granted.
 I want to be healthy, physically fit and active, a good eater and appreciator of food, and always listening to the needs of my body.
-I want to buy kayaks for me and my husband and explore all the rivers, lakes, oceans, and other random bodies of water that we possibly can.
+I want to buy kayaks and explore all the rivers, lakes, oceans, and other random bodies of water.
 I want to be well-versed, well-read, and well-cultured.
 I want to travel as much as I physically and financially can.
 I want to visit all 50 states in the U.S., I want to go on an Alaskan and Caribbean cruise, and I want to visit London, Paris, Greece, New Zealand, Fiji, Australia, and Spain to name a few.
 In a perfect world, I would love to go on a Eurotrip and make a special stop in Germany to visit where my ancestors lived.
 I want to explore parks, stores, restaurants, bars, roads, and all the eclectic places that make for good stories.
 I want to make money, save money, and share my money.
-I want to join a non-profit organization that focuses on children, families, and/or education or just create my own non-profit.
+I want to be a rock star mom and role model for my children.
+I want to be an awesome wife, partner, and friend to my husband.
+I want to be a good friend.
+I want to join a non-profit organization that focuses on children, individuals with disabilities, and/or education or just create my own non-profit.
 This is just the start of my personal “to-do list” for this life.

 Relationships: Always keep building them, maintaining them, and cleaning them out.
 Build your relationship circle with people that build you up, motivate you, positively challenge you, and never let you feel bad about being yourself.
 Most importantly, never take your relationships for granted.